NicolasVero/drupal-svg-injector/README.md

 The module provides two configuration options:

 - **Path to SVG icons**
-  Defines the directory in which your SVG files are stored.
+  Defines the root directory for your SVG files.
+The module recursively scans this folder and all its subdirectories.
   The module scans this folder and automatically indexes all `.svg` files so they can be used with the `svg_icon()` Twig function.

 - **Unit for size, width, and height**